RohitGhorai/RohitGhorai/README.md

 ###

-<p align="left">👋 Hi, I'm Rohit, a driven computer science student with a focus on Java and Spring Boot.
+<p align="justify">👋 Hi, I'm Rohit, a driven computer science student with a focus on Java and Spring Boot.
 Proficient in software development, algorithm design, and data structures, I bring a versatile skill set to the table.
 My expertise extends to database management and web development.
 Recognized for robust problem-solving abilities and critical thinking, I am dedicated to continuous learning and staying updated on industry trends.
 My active contributions to collaborative projects on GitHub showcase a solid foundation in computer science principles and a passion for crafting innovative solutions.
 Let's connect and build something amazing! 🚀</p>

 - 🔭 I'm a programmer.
 - 📚 Currently learning Node.js and TS.